RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 <section class="postSection">
 <img src="/public/images/engines/HavokLogo.png" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
-The Havok Physics engine was very popular with developers during the xbox era, with over 36 known games that use the middleware.
+The Havok Physics engine was very popular with developers during the Xbox era, with over 36 known games that use the middleware.

 To find out if a game uses Havok just search for the string `havok.com` in the main xbe executable file.
-Normally the havok libraries contain error messages redirecting to the havok.com website.
+Normally the Havok libraries contain error messages redirecting to the havok.com website.

 Games:
 * 007 - From Russia With Love